hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 </figure>
 </center>

 When I show this video in my talks, the audience makes audible gasps and "wow"s.
-Not only do we not what was happening, we did not know we were missing anything.
+Not only do we not notice what's happening, but we're confident that nothing is happening.

 Here's a much more famous example that you may have seen already.
 If not, you really have to avoid spoilers for this one, and follow the instructions carefully—it's worth it.